wangziqi2013/wangziqi2013.github.io/_posts/2021-09-30-faas-cache.markdown

 frequency of access, indicating its popularity.
 The intuition here is that the caching policy should favor functions with smaller memory footprints, larger cold start overheads, and are requested more frequently.
+There is, however, one major difference between function keep-alive and caching, which is the fact that multiple instances of the same function can co-exist on the same worker node, while some of the traits mentioned above, such as the access frequency of a certain function type, are shared by all instances of the same type (counting per-instance access frequency is nonsense, because the scheduler will randomly choose an instance to satisfy the request).
+As a contract, in the classical caching problem, every cached object is considered as distinct, and they do not share any traits.
+This little inconsistency, in fact, affected the design of the policy such that both per-instance and per-type traits are considered when making eviction decisions.